lxvm/AutoBZ.jl/paper/paper.md

 ![An optical conductivity calculation for a 3-band model of $t_{2g}$ orbitals in the cubic perovskite SrVO3 across a geometric series of temperatures such that the scattering rate is halved each time the temperature is decreased, reaching a minimum value of 0.2 meV.
+The inset shows the $1/T^2$ scaling of the DC conductivity expected for Fermi liquids.
+AutoBZ.jl
-AutoBZ.jl was used to compute the conductivity, which was interpolated by HChebinterp.jl with parallelization of both the integration and interpolation. \label{fig:oc}](oc_fermiliquid.png)
+was used to compute the conductivity, which was interpolated by HChebinterp.jl with parallelization of both the integration and interpolation. \label{fig:oc}](oc_fermiliquid.png)